Description of Procedure or Service

 The NCCN further states that “testing can be performed on the primary CRCs cancers and/or the metastasis, as literature has shown that the KRAS NRAS, and BRAF mutations are similar in both specimen types.”

-BRAF genotyping of tumor tissue is recommended at stage IV disease.
-Allele-specific PCR or NGS may be used to determine BRAF status.
+The BRAF genotyping of tumor tissue is recommended at stage IV disease.
+Allele-specific PCR, NGS or immunohistochemistry (IHC) may be used to determine BRAF status.

-The NCCN notes that HER2 may be overexpressed in RAS/BRAF wild-type tumors despite being rarely amplified/overexpressed in CRC (3% overall), HER2-targeted therapies are now recommended in patients with tumors that are RAS/BRAF wild-type and with HER2 overexpression.
+The NCCN notes that HER2 is rarely amplified/overexpressed in CRC ( approximately 3% overall), but the prevalence is higher in RAS/BRAF-wild-type tumors (reported at 5%-14%).
+HER2-targeted therapies are now recommended in patients with tumors that are RAS/BRAF wild-type and with HER2 overexpression.
 Therefore, the NCCN now recommends testing for HER2 amplifications in patients with metastatic CRC.
-However, HER2 testing is not indicated in patients with known KRAS/NRAS or BRAF mutations (NCCN, 2024).
+However, HER2 testing is not indicated in patients with known KRAS/NRAS or BRAF mutations.

 European Society for Medical Oncology (ESMO)

-In its 2023 guidelines, ESMO recommends the following for mCRC genetic testing:
+In its 2023 guidelines, with some September 2024 updates.
+ESMO recommends the following for mCRC genetic testing:

-• BRAF mutation status should be assessed simultaneously with the evaluation of RAS, for prognostic assessment [I, B] and for the option of treatment with cetuximab encorafenib [I, A].
+- BRAF mutation V600E mutations [ESCAT; I_A] status should be assessed simultaneously with the evaluation of RAS, for prognostic assessment [I, B] and for the option of treatment with targeted therapy.

-• dMMR/MSI status is also recommended as the initial molecular work-up in metastatic disease for its predictive value for the use of ICIs [immune checkpoint inhibition] [I, A]” (Cervantes et al., 2023).
+- DMMR/MSI-H [ESCAT; I-A, if detection by NGS) testing in metastatic colorectal cancer can assist in genetic counseling for Lynch syndrome [II, B], and is recommended as the initial molecular work-up in metastatic disease for its predictive value for the use of immune checkpoint inhibitors [I, A].

-With regards to localized colon cancer, ESMO states that “besides MSI status, other genetic markers, e.g. RAS and BRAF mutations are not recommended for the routine assessment of risk of recurrence in non-metastatic patients, based on their lack of utility in the adjuvant decision-making process” (Argilés et al., 2020).
+With regards to localized colon cancer, ESMO states that “besides MSI status, other genetic markers, e.g. RAS and BRAF mutations are not recommended for the routine assessment of risk of recurrence in non-metastatic patients, based on their lack of utility in the adjuvant decision-making process.”

-In their newly released guidelines, ESMO does not provide recommendations for using gene expression profiling assays for prognosticating patients with stage II colon cancer (Cervantes et al., 2023).
+In their newly released guidelines, ESMO does not provide recommendations for using gene expression profiling assays for prognosticating patients with stage II colon cancer.

 Choosing Wisely Canada

-Choosing Wisely Canada lists “eleven tests and treatments to question” in their oncology recommendations.
-In this list, they recommend: “Don’t perform routine colonoscopic surveillance every year in patients following their colon cancer surgery; instead, frequency should be based on the findings of the prior colonoscopy and corresponding guidelines” (Choosing Wisely Canada, 2023).
+Choosing Wisely Canada lists “sixteen tests and treatments to question” in their oncology recommendations.
+In this list, they recommend: “Don’t perform routine colonoscopic surveillance every year in patients following their colon cancer surgery; instead, frequency should be based on the findings of the prior colonoscopy and corresponding guidelines.”
+The guideline goes on to add that “typical colonoscopic surveillance following colon cancer surgery consists of a colonoscopy at one year; thereafter it should not typically exceed every 3 years following detection of an advanced polyp, or every 5 years following a normal exam or one showing small polyps.”

 Research Committee and the Guidelines Committee of the European Society of Coloproctology (ESCP)

 This systematic review was performed by the committee to assess the consensus levels “in guidelines from member countries of the European Society of Coloproctology, with supporting evidence.”
-This review focuses on follow-up strategies for patients “after treatment with curative intent of nonmetastatic colorectal cancer” (Bastiaenen et al., 2019).
-In this review, the committee concluded that “laboratory tests other than CEA [carcinoembryonic antigen] should not be part of follow-up,” although it noted that only eight of 21 guidelines reviewed addressed this topic (Bastiaenen et al., 2019).
+This review focuses on follow-up strategies for patients “after treatment with curative intent of nonmetastatic colorectal cancer.”

 State and Federal Regulations, as applicable